airbytehq/airbyte/docs/integrations/sources/salesforce.md

 3. On the Set up the source page, select **Salesforce** from the **Source type** dropdown.
 4. For Name, enter a name for the Salesforce connector.
 5. Toggle whether your Salesforce account is a [Sandbox account](https://help.salesforce.com/s/articleView?id=sf.deploy_sandboxes_parent.htm&type=5) or a production account.
 6. For **Start Date**, enter the date in YYYY-MM-DD format.
 The data added on and after this date will be replicated.
-If this field is blank, Airbyte will replicate all data.
+If this field is blank, Airbyte will replicate the data for last two years.
 7. (Optional) In the Salesforce Object filtering criteria section, click **Add**.
 From the Search criteria dropdown, select the criteria relevant to you.
 For Search value, add the search terms relevant to you.
 If this field is blank, Airbyte will replicate all data.
 8. Click **Authenticate your account** to authorize your Salesforce account.
 Airbyte will authenticate the Salesforce account you are already logged in to.
 Make sure you are logged into the right account.
 9. Click **Set up source**.